usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

 +++++++++++++++++++++++
 There are two options for generating :py:class:`MATS.Spectrum` objects.
 The first is from a file by instantiating an instance of the class.
 The second option is by using the :py:func:`MATS.simulate_spectrum` function described in the following section.

-Before generating :py:class:`MATS.Spectrum` objects from your experimental data, it is helpful to set some variables for terms that will be used in all of the spectrum objects or throughout the fitting.
+Before generating :py:class:`MATS.Spectrum` objects from your experimental data, it is helpful to set some variables for terms that will be used in all of the :py:class:`MATS.Spectrum` objects or throughout the fitting.
 In this example the minimum intensity threshold for simulation (IntensityThreshold), the minimum line intensity of lines  fit in the analysis (Fit_Intensity), the order of the polynomial used in the baseline fits, and the names of columns used for the absorption, frequency, pressure, and temperature data are defined at the top of the example.

 .. code:: ipython3